wavebreaker-lucas/esg_gp_be/README-DATA.md

    - Full access to all endpoints and data
    - Can access and modify data for all clients, templates, and submissions
    - Can verify submissions (`POST /api/metric-submissions/{id}/verify/`)
-   - Can create and manage templates and forms
+   - Can create and manage templates, forms, metrics, and multi-value fields.

 2. **Regular Users**
    - Access restricted to their assigned layers (companies/organizations)